Logo preload

 The remaining 95% of city dwellers have no running water and rely on open wells, hand-pumps, public standpipes and tankers.
 This is not only arduous for those who have to carry water every day (often children), but also a major health risk as recent studies have shown a contamination of the vast majority of tested wells in the city with dangerous E. coli bacteria.
 Improvements are on the way, however: in 2013 new pumps financed by the World Bank were installed at the main water treatment and pumping station, which have greatly increased the ability of the utility to deliver clean water to the city.

-Fulcrum proved an ideal tool for a rapid assessment and household mapping.
-Using cheap Android phones costing less than $100 a piece (Huawei IDEOS 8150), we trained 25 mappers within just two days.
-The intuitive user interface of Fulcrum reduces any technical hurdles and means that the training of surveyors can focus on content and method – what questions to ask, how to ask them, and how to deal with difficult situations.
+Fulcrum provided an ideal tool for rapid assessment and household mapping.
+The team used low-cost Android phones, each priced under $100 (Huawei IDEOS 8150).
+In just two days, 25 mappers completed training.
+Fulcrum’s intuitive interface eliminated technical barriers, allowing training to focus on survey techniques.
+Mappers learned what questions to ask, how to ask them, and how to handle difficult situations.

 Data exported to a Google Earth Satellite View (water-pipeline in blue, interested customers as red dots)